Salt & Wind Travel

 Fresno To Yosemite Itinerary

-We adore adventure (almost) as much as we treasure food and wine, so a trip where we can do both is a grand slam in our books hence this 3-day Fresno to Yosemite itinerary.
-More than 250 of the 400 crops from California are grown in the state’s Central Valley and Fresno County is smack dab in the middle of it.
-That means there are all sorts of options for farm-to-table experiences.
+We adore adventure (almost) as much as we treasure food and wine, so a trip that combines both is a grand slam in our books, hence this 3-day Fresno to Yosemite itinerary.
+More than 250 of the 400 crops from California are grown in the state’s Central Valley, and Fresno County is smack dab in the middle of it.
+That means there are numerous options for farm-to-table experiences.

 Our recommendation is to add a couple of days to the front end of your Yosemite trip.
-Start by exploring the food, wine, and distilling options in Fresno, Madera, and Oakhurst before heading into the park to gawk at the giant sequoias and admire the views from Glacier Point Road.
+Start by exploring the food, wine, and distilling options in Fresno, Madera, and Oakhurst before heading into the park to marvel at the giant sequoias and take in the views from Glacier Point Road.

-We suggest you do at least one full day in Fresno and then take one day to drive from Fresno to the southern entrance so you can explore along the way.
-Then you can take a day to hang out just in Oakhurst or you can explore it before or after your park explorations.
+To make the most of your journey from Fresno to Yosemite, we recommend spending at least one full day in Fresno.
+Then take a day to drive from Fresno to the southern entrance, allowing you to explore along the way.
+Finally, you can take a day to hang out just in Oakhurst, or you can explore it before or after your park explorations.
 Here are a few ideas to get you started:

 Day 1: Start By Exploring Fresno